-If you’re willing to dig a little deeper to find awesome volunteers with amazing talent, get ready to look in places you haven’t before!
+If you’re willing to dig a little deeper to find awesome hidden volunteers with amazing talent, get ready to look in places you haven’t before!

 Some volunteer position matches seem to be obvious.
 We so easily gravitate to schoolteachers to fill roles in our classrooms, because schoolteachers usually have the skills, passion, and gifts that fortify our Christian education program.